-- 3.1 A Development Permit for Operational Works (road works) must be obtained prior to the commencement of any road works required by this development approval. - 3.2 All road works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, relevant Australian Standards and Austroads Guidelines and the provisions of a Development Permit for Operational Works (road works). - 3.3 A concrete pathway, with a minimum width of 1.5 metres, must be constructed on the development side of Henry Street for the full frontage of the development site. - 3.4 Existing on-street car-parking spaces on the development side of the Henry Street must be re-adjusted to suit the proposed access driveways and must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian
+- 3.2 Unless otherwise expressly stated, the conditions must be read as being applicable to all stages. - 4.0 ACCESS AND PARKING WORKS - 4.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 4.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 4.3 All access, parking and vehicle manoeuvring areas must be paved or sealed to Council's satisfaction.
+Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works).